Today is World Cancer Day.

 So why, 40 years after my Mum’s death am I finally putting pen to paper and writing this?

 My Mum may not have survived her cancer, but I did.
 I, my sister, my Mum’s friends and family were all part of the fallout of that illness, yet only my Mum got treatment.
-These days, that’s changing and amazing services like Macmillan Nurses and RedArc Nurses offer support for the whole family – and certainly would have helped when my poor Mum was left walking in the middle of the night with her hot water bottle.
+These days, that’s changing and amazing services like Macmillan Nurses and RedArc Nurses offer support for the whole family – and a 24 hour helpline would certainly have helped when my poor Mum was left walking in the middle of the night with her hot water bottle.

 I want people to realise the value of early support and intervention for families of cancer patients.
 Counselling made a huge difference to my life and I don’t want other people to be like me, wandering in a wilderness for forty years, moving from battle to battle.